-A delinquent medical record is one that, more than 30 days after discharge, has not been received in the medical records department complete with all required entries and documents.
-The causes of the delayed completion of medical records shall be identified and corrected where reasonably possible.
+A delinquent medical record is one that, more than 10 days after discharge, has not been completed with all required entries and documents.

-Delinquent More Than 30 Days
+Delinquent More Than 20 Days

-If delinquency of a medical record results from 30 or more days of delay by a physician in auditing or completing a required part of the record, then that physician shall be subject to the following disciplinary action:
+If delinquency of a medical record results from 20 or more days of delay by a physician in completing a required part of the record, then that physician shall be subject to the following disciplinary action:

-- 1. Attending staff shall have admitting privileges suspended, except for emergency admissions, until the records are complete.
-Attending physicians will not be able to admit, schedule patients other than current inpatients in the OR, Endoscopy Lab or Cardiac Cath Lab, but will be permitted to care for their current inpatients and perform previously scheduled procedures.
-LIPs other than physicians and dentists: The Chief of Service will be notified and these practitioners will be relieved of any patient care responsibility including the privilege of writing orders until the charts are completed. - Residents shall be relieved of all patient care responsibilities, including the privileges of writing orders, until the records are completed.
-The chief resident shall temporarily assign another resident to substitute for the one whose privileges are suspended. - 3.
+- Attending staff and nurse midwives shall have admitting privileges suspended, except for emergency admissions, until the records are complete.
+Attending physicians will not be able to admit, schedule patients other than current inpatients in the OR, Endoscopy Lab or Cardiac Cath Lab, but will be permitted to care for their current inpatients and perform previously scheduled procedures. - In all cases, the attending will be noted as the responsible party to dictate or complete operative reports and/or discharge summaries in the electronic Medical Record (EMR) and to sign those documents.
+Residents and fellows will not be included in the chart deficiency assignment and tracking process. - 3.
 Suspensions for delinquent medical records shall be in accordance with the following.